telerik/blazor-docs/components/contextmenu/events.md

 | `Item` | `object` | The current item that renders in the Context Menu. |
 | `Class` | `string` | The custom CSS class that will be added to the item. |

->caption Customizing the appearance of the Context Menu items
+>caption Customizing the appearance of the Context Menu items.

 ````CSHTML
 <div class="context-menu-target" style="width:200px; height: 100px; background: yellow; margin-bottom: 50px;">